LouisHWeller/LouisHWeller/README.md

 📊 Enthusiast in automotive engineering, motorsports, data science, analytics, and big data technologies.

-🛠️ Experience with GT-Suite, Docker, InfluxDB and Tensorflow.
+🛠️ Experience with GT-Suite, Simulink, Docker, InfluxDB, Tensorflow...

 🎯 Always learning new technologies and exploring ways to optimize performance.